 This is part one in a four-part series intended to help you answer the question of whether you really need an estate plan.
-This post focuses on the the first document in an estate plan, the will.
-In it we describe the functions of a will and what happens if you don't have one.
+This post focuses on the first document in an estate plan, the will.
+In it, we describe the functions of a will and what happens if you don't have one.
 Future posts in this series will focus on the other documents in an estate plan: the power of attorney, medical power of attorney, and living will.

 Your Will - What is it?